How to redesign the Bay Area to fight future climate disasters

 San Francisco, by Big+One+Sherwood

 In southeastern San Francisco, the restored creek could absorb millions of gallons of stormwater each year, while the banks could become new public spaces.
 Right now, the creek ends in a channel near a freeway off-ramp and rail tracks; the naturalized creek would be accessible for the low-income, majority-black neighborhood.
-Because sea level rise in the area could reach as much as six feet by 2100, the designers propose relocating low industrial buildings away from the water’s edge and made taller and denser.
-The wholesale produce market could add urban farming and a culinary school.
-Sprawling parking lots could disappear.
-Highway 280 could become a ground-level boulevard.
-New floating buildings could be moored by the shoreline.
+The designers propose creating an industrial center, by making the low industrial buildings taller and denser.
+A wholesale produce market nearby could add urban farming and a culinary school.
+Sprawling parking lots could disappear or be relocated.
+Highway 280 could become a ground-level boulevard, and new floating buildings could be moored by the shoreline.

 South San Francisco, by Hassell+

-Note: Correction: This article has been updated to more accurately reflect the San Francisco proposal’s ideas for industrial buildings and parking lots.